Twitter, Facebook, and Google are taking considerable efforts to make the world a safer place one click at a time.

 -Present suicide prevention resources to Facebook live users

-Facebook has decided to maintain live streaming, even if harmful activity is taking place in order to encourage real life intervention to the situation.
+Facebook has decided to maintain live streaming, even if the harmful activity is taking place in order to encourage real life intervention to the situation.

 The social media platform is taking serious preventative measures to make the internet a better place.

-The almighty Google, has an entire section on their blog dedicated to safety and security.
+The almighty Google has an entire section on their blog dedicated to safety and security.